bmbermn/netcheck/README.md

 # netcheck
-Rename 'config.yml-sample' to 'config.yml', and add your Twilio details
+Rename 'config.cfg-sample' to 'config.cfg', and add your Twilio details

 # uptime.py
 Checks for your online status, and logs it.